 Address: Valdštejnské nám.
 4, 118 00 Malá Strana, Czechia

-The Palace, designed by Italian architects Andrea Spezza, Giovanni Pieroni, and Nicolo Sebregondi, is considered the first monumental building inspired by the early Baroque style in Prague.
+Designed by famous Italian architects Andrea Spezza, Giovanni Pieroni, and Nicolo Sebregondi, Waldstein Palace was the first monumental structure inspired by the early Baroque style in Prague.

 Later, under communist rule, the state took over the ownership of the palace in 1945.
-One of the Palace’s most eye-catching features is the Wallenstein Garden and its massive loggia embellished with scenes from the Trojan Wars.
-The garden is bordered on one side by a big grotto with faux stalactites.
+One of the palace’s most eye-catching features is the Wallenstein Garden and its massive loggia embellished with scenes from the Trojan Wars.

 Visitors can see beautiful bronze statues of Greek gods adjacent to the loggia.
 On the eastern side of the garden, you will find a pond with various species of carp and the Wallenstein Riding School.
 This school hosts several exhibitions every year.

 See Related: Best Party Cities in Europe